 Taylor & Francis online This link opens in a new window

 Portal to Taylor & Francis Group content, which provides access to thousands of e-books and journals in science, technology, engineering, medicine, humanities and social science from well known publishers such as Routledge, CRC Press, Chapman and Hall, Ashgate, Psychology Press, Longman and Heinemann.
 Searches can be filtered to Library subscribed content only.
 The site also hosts a growing collection of Open Access content.

 Times literary supplement historical archive, 1902 -2019 This link opens in a new window

 This unique digital collection offers thousands of book reviews - fiction and nonfiction, poetry, and covers every area of the visual and performing arts including film reviews, plays reviews and reviews of exhibitions, opera and theatre.
 It contains topical essays and criticism in the areas of science and medicine; art and architecture; history, music and religion; politics, economics and philosophy; exploration and sport; as well as engineering and town planning.

-Trove is a new discovery experience focused on Australia and Australians.
-Trove provides integrated access to over 45 million items from a range of the National Library's collaborative services and from elsewhere.
-Metadata (information about items) is pooled from Australian sources including: The Australian National Bibliographic Database - containing location information from more than 1,200 Australian libraries, The Picture Australia program, The Australian Research Online program, The Music Australia program, The Register of Australian Archives and Manuscripts, and The People Australia program, and some overseas sources.
+The Australian National Library's Trove service helps users find and use resources relating to Australia.
+It provides integrated access to over 45 million items from a range of the National Library's collaborative services and from elsewhere.
+Metadata is aggregated from Australian sources including: The Australian National Bibliographic Database - containing location information from more than 1,200 Australian libraries, The Picture Australia program, The Australian Research Online program, The Music Australia program, The Register of Australian Archives and Manuscripts, and The People Australia program, and some overseas sources.